-GVEA's Mission: Recognizing GVEA's importance to the economic, environmental and social viability of our communities, the Cooperative's mission is to safely provide its member-owners with quality electric service, quality customer service and innovative energy solutions at fair and reasonable prices.
+GVEA's Mission: Recognizing GVEA's importance to the economic, environmental and social viability of our communities, the Cooperative's mission is to safely provide its member-owners with reliable electric service, quality customer service and innovative energy solutions at fair and reasonable prices.

 The cooperative operates and maintains 3,216 miles of transmission and distribution lines, 35 substations and 8 generating facilities.
 Our system is interconnected with Fort Wainwright, Eielson AFB, Fort Greely, the University of Alaska-Fairbanks and all electric utilities in the Alaska Railbelt, which extends from Homer, Alaska to Fairbanks.
 Peak load in 2017 was 206.1 megawatts.
 The system peak of 223 MW was set in December 2007.